-In MT, students present the findings of their research and the preliminary arguments of their thesis to an audience of two teaching faculty and their peers.
+In MT, students present the findings of their research and their first empirical chapter of their thesis to an audience of two teaching faculty and their peers.
 The aim of the workshops is to disseminate the findings of student research, to facilitate the exchange of ideas, to provide feedback and constructive criticism, and to give students the opportunity to develop their presentation skills.